tiprankstipranks

 Changed

-Our business and operations are subject to risks related to climate change.
+Our business and operations are subject to risks related to climate change and natural disasters.

-We believe that global climate change will present some degree of risk to our business.
+We believe that global climate change will present a degree of risk to our business.
 Natural disasters, extreme weather and other conditions caused by or related to climate change could adversely impact our supply chain, including manufacturing and distribution networks, the availability and cost of raw materials and components, energy supply, transportation, or other inputs necessary for the operation of our business.
 Climate change and natural disasters could also result in physical damage to our facilities as well as those of our suppliers, customers, and other business partners, which could cause disruption in our business and operations or increase costs to operate our business.
+For instance, California and Florida are two of our top five states in terms of annual U.S. Organon revenues.
+The geographic location of our healthcare professional and patient customers in these states subjects them to earthquake, drought, wildfire, and hurricane risks, respectively.
+The recent Hurricanes Milton and Helene and wildfires in California disrupted critical infrastructure and damaged many point-of-care facilities, which displaced or reduced interactions between healthcare professionals and patients that generate demand for our products.
 Additionally, increased environmental, social and governance regulations, including to address climate change, may result in increases in our costs to operate our business or restrict certain aspects of our activities.
 Additional potential effects of climate change to our business could include increased operating costs due to additional regulatory requirements, changes in supply and suppliers due to regulatory requirements, water limitations and disruptions to our supply chain.
-For example, concern over climate change continues to result in new legal or regulatory requirements designed to mitigate the effects of climate change on the environment, such as the EU's CSRD, California's Climate Corporate Data Accountability Act and Climate Related Financial Risk Act, and similar regulations under consideration by the SEC.
-Some potential risks are integrated into our business planning, including investment in reducing energy, water use and greenhouse gas emissions.
-The extent and severity of climate change impacts are unknown, and therefore, the scope of potential impact on our business is difficult to predict, and it may be difficult to adequately prepare for such impact.
+For example, concern over climate change continues to result in new legal or regulatory requirements designed to address the effects of climate change on the environment, such as the EU's CSRD and CSDDD, California's Climate Corporate Data Accountability Act and Climate Related Financial Risk Act, and similar regulations adopted or under consideration by the regulators globally.
+While certain potential risks are integrated into our business planning, including investment in reducing energy, water use and greenhouse gas emissions, the extent and severity of future natural disasters and/or other climate change impacts are unknown, and therefore, the scope of potential impact on our business is difficult to predict, and it may be difficult to adequately prepare for such impact.

 Capital Markets - Risk 1